jorgeloopzz/jorgeloopzz/README.md

 - 📚 I’m currently studying in ULPGC to become an engineer in the future.
 - 🐧 I'm a Linux enthusiast, currently using Arco, but have experience with Ubuntu, Linux Mint and much more.
 - 🧑‍💻 In my free time I work on my projects and rice my window managers.
-I have also contributed to some projects, specially to [Catppuccin](https://github.com/catppuccin), love that theme.
+Currently I'm learning backend development.

 <div align="center">
   <img src="https://img.shields.io/badge/MARCH%204%2C%202021-maker?style=for-the-badge&logo=github&label=Joined&color=a6d189">